centomila/Stupid-Chord-Generator-For-Bitwig-Ableton-Reason-Maschine/Readme.md

   - The loop handles LR will be moved at the start and end of the selected notes.
 - Native Instruments Maschine 2

+### Why is stupid?
+The script don't know in which part of the DAW you are working.
+If you are not in the piano roll with a note selected, it will start copy/pasting wathever it can.
+It will never do anything outside the selected DAW, even if CAPS LOCK is enabled.

 ##  2. <a name='Thisrepositorycontains:'></a>This repository contains:
 1. [This Readme](Readme.md)
-2. [The Chord Generator script](ChordGenerator.ahk) to automate the chord generation.
+2. [The application in Autohotkey v2 (AHK) format](<src/StupidUniversalChordGenerator.ahk>) to automate the chord generation.
-3. [The Icon for the BitwigChordsGenerator](FChordsGen.ico) to make it look pretty.
+3. [The systray icon](<src/FChordsGen.ico) to make it look pretty.
-4. [Settings.ini file](Settings.ini) to save preferences (if deleted, will be recreated on next launch with Bitwig Studio as the default DAW).
+4. [Settings.ini file](Settings.ini) to save preferences (if deleted, will be recreated on next launch with _Bitwig Studio_ as the default DAW).

 ##  3. <a name='InstallandUsage'></a>Install and Usage